 - Abnormal accumulation of fluid inside your dog’s body.

 - Walking around acting drunk and wobbly.

-Be sure to contact your vet right away or bring your pooch to the vet as soon as you can because ingesting too much salt can potentially injure your dog’s kidney and can cause coma, seizures, tremors, or even death in severe cases.
+Be sure to contact your vet right away or bring your pooch to the vet as soon as you can because ingesting too much salt can potentially injure your dog’s kidney and can cause coma, seizures, and tremors.